CPD Test Prep

 -

-- Drainage systems should be designed for easy access for cleaning and maintenance.
+Maintenance and Accessibility: - Drainage systems should be designed for easy access for cleaning and maintenance.
 This involves strategic placement of cleanouts and access points.

 - Regular maintenance is key to prevent blockages and ensure system longevity.